5 Steps For Submitting a Demo to a Record Label – Get Found!

 2. Dress Up Your Music

-3. Less is More
+3. Less Is More

-• Does the song contain meaningful lyrics?
+• Does the song have meaningful lyrics or a strong concept?

 4. Do Your Homework

-recording studio
+Working in a recording studio

 5. Individualize Your Submissions